 “Composition is the strongest way of seeing.” – Edward Weston

-Through classroom instruction, in-field photography, and critique sessions, you will learn and apply a number of composition tools including:
+Through classroom instruction, in-field photography sessions, and critique sessions, participants will learn and apply a number of composition tools including:

-Composition is a key component of powerful photographs.
-Understanding the principles of composition will allow you to create images that reflect what you see--and what you want others to see-- in nature.
+Composition is a key aspect of powerful photographs.
+Understanding the principles of composition will enable you to create images that reflect what you see—and what you want others to see—in nature.

 This program meets in person at the Arboretum.
 Please see What to Know for equipment and previous experience requirements.

 Instructor: Will Clay, photographer